 frustrating and damaging to family members when it could have been entirely

-have been entirely prevented.
-Of course, without actually being by the
+prevented.
+Of course, without actually being by the side of your

-though, you may be able to detect some of the most common indications
+may be able to detect some of the most common indications of nursing home

 No matter how padded or comfortable an elder’s bedding may be, it